Mwi-haki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The first script sets bash
-The second script creates an alias
+The second script prints hello user, where user is the current Linux user